WebsiteBaker-modules/anynews/README.md

 ### Use Anynews from a page or section
 Create a new page or section of type `Code` in the WebsiteBaker backend and enter the following code to it.
+The cwsoft-anynews output is only visible at the pages/sections of your frontend, which contain this code.

 	if (function_exists('getNewsItems')) {
 		echo getNewsItems();
 	}

-The cwsoft-anynews output is only visible at the pages/sections of your frontend, which contain the code above.

 **Please note:** The above code requires cwsoft-anynews v2.8.0 or higher.
 For older versions read the [README](https://github.com/cwsoft/wb-cwsoft-anynews/blob/v2.7.0/README.md) of your version.